 Traditional headless platforms like Drupal aren't as secure as they should be.
 Monolith CMSs are prone to cyberattacks that almost anyone can carry out without needing an extensive toolset or knowledge.
 SQL injections and brute force attacks are only two potential security issues Drupal can face.
 As a headless CMS, Agility CMS protects your data from SQL injections and all cyberattacks while ensuring compliance today and in the future.

 Legacy CMS platforms aren't built to deliver modern developers' flexibility, and marketers need to stay at the top of their game.
 Traditional CMSs aren't ready to provide omnichannel digital experiences.
 They also limit marketers and developers on how and where to deliver content.
 With the growth of headless commerce as a headless alternative for eCommerce businesses, it has become evident that traditional CMSs like Drupal are ill-equipped to face the future of website development.

 Why Agility CMS is The Best Headless Alternative To Drupal

-One of the most important things to understand about all of this is that there is ultimately no "one-size-fits-all" approach to which CMS is better for you.
-There is no one "right" tool for every job; instead- there is only the right tool for the right job at the right moment.
+One of the most important things to understand about this is that there is ultimately no "one-size-fits-all" approach to which CMS is better for you.
+There is no "right" tool for every job; instead- there is only the right tool for the right job at the right moment.
 Just as the content you're creating needs to remain malleable, your CMS needs to stay nimble to give you the Agility you're looking for.

-On the other hand, a cloud-based, API-based headless CMS lowers your storage and back-end operations cost while providing all the tools you need to scale and build your website.
-If you want to learn more about the differences between an open-source like Drupal and a proprietary platform like Agility CMS, read more here: Open Source CMS vs. Proprietary CMS: Can You Have the Best of Both?
+On the other hand, a cloud-based, API-based headless CMS lowers your storage and backend operations cost while providing all the tools you need to scale and build your website.
+If you want to learn more about the differences between an open-source like Drupal and a proprietary platform like Agility CMS, read here: Open Source CMS vs. Proprietary CMS: Can You Have the Best of Both?